Regarding procedures for application

 The “basic point” refers to the conditions which must absolutely be met; and the “additional points” refer to the items which give additional points if the contents of the proposal are excellent.
 Please note that if you fail to meet a “basic points” condition, you will be disqualified.

-Is there a possibility that a member of the review committee would use the proposal documents for any other purpose other than for evaluation ?
+Is there a possibility that a member of the review committee would use the proposal documents for any proposes other than their evaluation?

-Because conclusion of the non-disclosure agreement is one of the conditions of appointment of the members of the review committee, they won’t make use of the application documents for any other purpose other than for evaluation.
+Because conclusion of the non-disclosure agreement is one of the conditions of appointment of the members of the review committee, they won’t make use of the application documents other than for the purpose of their evaluation.

 Regarding the RFP (Miscellaneous)